Arup53/digital-wallet-app-monorepo/README.md

 **CI**

-The continuous integration pipeline just checks whether the project is build after each new commit.
+The continuous integration pipeline just checks whether the project is build after each new pull request.

 **CD**